Monday, January 12, 2026

 At some point after 17 miles, I had to walk a short bit.
 But I rebounded and only took short walk breaks, telling myself to keep running to get in a 20-mile training run.
 As I approached the end of the 3rd loop, Alfred saw me and asked how I was doing.
 I said, "Crashing and burning!"

-Making it a goal to walk no more than half a mile then run another half mile, which averaged out to 14-minute miles.
-I did that for the rest of the race, finishing in 5:17.
+After 20 miles, I made it a goal to walk no more than half a mile then run another half mile, which averaged out to 14-minute miles.
+I did that for the rest of the race, finishing in 5:15.

 Reflections